tapzx2/digital-garden/content/For the Love of SOPs and Documentation.md

 - [[SOP Resources]] - Under construction.
 Soon to have some deep dives and additional resources.
 -  [[PKM system - Knowledge organization, acquisition, and production]] - How I approach my own knowledge management.
 These notes are a little harder to read since they're meant to be read by me!

-If writing SOPs is something I can help you with, I look forward to chatting with you soon.
+If writing SOPs is something I can help you with, I look forward to working with you soon.

 ~Nicholas